RevanthRameshkumar/DeepRD/README.md

+# DeepRD
+Evaluation toolset for LLMs using parameterized graph complexity

 # Citation
 This repo contains code to perform the experiments and analysis in our paper: "Reasoning Models Reason Well, Until They Don’t"